What is Character Animation? Types + Needed Software

 2- Rigging

-In 3D animation, the digital skeleton (rig) assigned to the character model lets animators posture and move the figure.
-This consists in:
+3D rigging is the digital skeleton (rig) assigned to the character model that lets animators pose and move the figure.
+This consists of:

 • Creating a hierarchical structure of bones